 crucified, a stumbling block to Jews and

 foolishness to Gentiles, but … Christ the power of God

 and the wisdom of God.”
 NAB

-Above all else the Greeks esteemed
+Above all else the Greeks esteemed and excelled in natural

 wisdom.
 The greatest mathematical minds of antiquity were all Greek.